wyctorfogos/ObjectDetect-Transfer-by-gRPC/README.md

 # Object detection and send it frame by a gRPC connection

-This project detects objects in frames and then send by a gRPC connection to the server size, which decodes, and shows it.
+This project detects objects in frames and then send by a gRPC connection to the server size, which decodes and shows.
 # conda env
-The first step is:Create a conda env with the necessary libraries to encode, send, and decode the frames.
+The first step is: Create a conda env with the necessary libraries to encode, send, and decode the frames.
 Command: `conda create -n gRPCAndYOLO`

 To install the libs:
 Go to the main folder and write the command below:
-`pip install -t requirements.txt`
+`pip3 install -t requirements.txt`

 # Generate the .proto (if changed):
 On the folder `src/scripts/utils`, write the command: